simdjson/simdjson/README.md

 ## Features

 - We parse integers and floating-point numbers as separate types which allows us to support large 64-bit integers.
 - We do full UTF-8 validation as part of the parsing.
+(Parsers like fastjson, gason and dropbox json11 do not do UTF-8 validation.)
+- We fully validate the numbers.
+(Parsers like gason and ultranjson will accept `[0e+]` as valid JSON.)
+- We validate string content for unescaped characters.
+(Parsers like fastjson and ultrajson accept unescaped line breaks and tags in strings.)

 ## Architecture